gabrielbazan/lycheepy/README.md

 </wps:ExecuteResponse>
 ```

-And all the processes outputs you made automaticly publishable on the chain metadata, now are just published.
+And all the processes outputs you made automatically publishable on the chain metadata, now are just published.

 #### Requesting Chain Execution Statuses

-The _WPS_ standard, on its 1.X and 2.X versions, implement a mechanism through wich you can request execution statuses, which is specially useful when you are requesting asynchronous executions.
+The _WPS_ standard, on its 1.X and 2.X versions, implement a mechanism through which you can request execution statuses, which is specially useful when you are requesting asynchronous executions.
 This is done trough an identifier which the server will send you as a response for your execution request.
 But it is limited, because you can only request the status of a single execution ID.

 With _LycheePy_ you can still use the _WPS_ mechanism, but it also gives you the possibility of requesting more sophisticated queries.

 Everything is done with the HTTP _GET_ method over the _{host}/executions/executions_ URI.

-Lets see.
+Let's see.
 For example, you could request the status of all the executions of the server.
-Those will include the ones which are still runing, and those which already finished (successfully, or with errors):
+Those will include the ones which are still running, and those which already finished (successfully, or with errors):
 ```
 {host}/executions/executions
 ```